 Nutrition data is always an estimate depending on program used to calculate and exact products used.

-See more casseroles & skillets, and main dishes.
+See more plant-rich casseroles & skillets.